ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

    `-l, --label` The label of a DNS zone.

    `-i, --instance INSTANCE_NAME`  Instance name.
-If not set, the context instance specified by `ibmcloud dns instance-set` is used.
+If not set, the context instance specified by `ibmcloud dns instance-target` is used.

    `--output FORMAT`    Specify output format, only JSON is supported.